Vallisneria Care – A Complete Guide

 Types

-There are a few different species of Vallisneria available in the aquarium hobby, but telling them apart to a species level can be very tricky.
+There are a few different species of Vallisneria available in the aquarium hobby, but telling them apart to a species level is very tricky.
 This is mostly because the plants can grow in different forms depending on the water conditions they are in.

-• Vallisneria americana is a common species in the hobby, that tends to be larger and have straighter leaves.
+• Vallisneria americana is a common species in the hobby, that be larger and have straighter leaves.

 • Vallisneria nana- This Australian species grows slightly less vigorously than the others.
 It is popular for its very narrow leaves, which give it the appearance of a taller hairgrass.